-The main ticket office is now behind the window cutout in the lobby, but the old marble ticket booth, used in the past to sell movie tickets, was restored by volunteers.
+The main ticket office is now behind the window cutout in the lobby, but he old ticket booth was used in the past to sell movie tickets and was restored by volunteers.
 A scene from the famous movie The Shawshank Redemption was shot outside and featured the ticket booth.

 THE INNER LOBBY

 The inner lobby was originally standing room for sold-out performances.
 Stairways lead to a 460-seat balcony and down to the lower lobby which includes restrooms and a large lounge area.
 The two chandeliers flanking the inner lobby are original, but the center one was missing when Renaissance acquired the building.
 A brand new chandelier and a drinking fountain were donated by a private citizen.
 The marble steps had been covered by black paint, which was removed by the Boy Scouts and our volunteers.

 Concession stands were new in 1985 and are run completely by volunteers, who also usher, take tickets, provide security for the entire house, and also take care of catering needs of touring performers.
 The theatre sells over one ton of popcorn annually.